oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

   7. Remove the `<!--` and `-->` around the dependency ONLY

-The result will look like
+The result will look something like, if it's all on one line that's fins as long as the `<!--` and `-->` around the dependency have been removed)

 ```xml
 		<!-- tracing calls -->